Tariffs front and center at Faegre Drinker M&A conference

 Many Indiana attorneys expect there to be a continuity of enforcement in at least some areas, such as Big Tech, health care and mergers and acquisitions.

-Under the proposal, colleges would be able to pay student-athletes directly for their name, image and likeness rights, a first.
+Under the proposal, colleges for the first time would be able to pay student-athletes directly for their name, image and likeness rights.

 While the Indiana House approved a measure to tighten regulations around hospital and health care mergers, the Indiana Senate removed that language.